anakhabose/anakhabose/README.md

 ## Hi, I'm Anakha Bose 👋

+I'm a passionate full-stack developer specializing in the **MERN** stack.
+I love building beautiful and responsive web applications.

 <!--
 **anakhabose/anakhabose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.